EXD 178 (AI) (S)

 - catching-up of wild game birds (where they have come from multiple locations but are then moved to a single location afterwards, and remain there for breeding or other purposes);

-- any occasion when all the poultry or other captive birds brought together are from the same epidemiological group.
+- any occasion when all the birds brought together are from the same epidemiological group.

-Here, “the same epidemiological group” means that because of the way the poultry and/or other captive birds are kept or managed on a day-to-day basis, (e.g. common housing, tended by the same personnel) they are deemed to be of the same health status and of the same level of risk with regards to the introduction of notifiable avian disease.
+Here, “the same epidemiological group” means that because of the way the birds are kept or managed on a day-to-day basis, (e.g. common housing, tended by the same personnel) they are deemed to be of the same health status and of the same level of risk with regards to the introduction of notifiable avian disease.

 “(1) An organiser of a show or race which takes place wholly or partly in Scotland shall ensure that all racing pigeons entered for the race or show have been vaccinated against paramyxovirus 1 in pigeons.